 Jacques Torres Chocolate

 The sweet shops of famed chocolatier Jacques Torres serve up three types of cookies: a classic chocolate chip cookie, a double chocolate mudslide cookie, and an oatmeal raisin chocolate chip cookie.
 No matter which you decide to try, make sure to ask for it warm.
-Be prepared for chocolate to ooze out of these chewy treats; wash it down with a cup of frozen hot chocolate – a great combination for a warm summer day.
+Be prepared for chocolate to ooze out of these chewy treats; wash it down with a cup of frozen hot chocolate—a great combination for a warm summer day.
+Check the website for the most up-to-date information on locations and hours.